safesoftware/BestPractice/BestPracticeAuditSuggestionsAndToDoList.md

 	- This would need a lookup table from transformer<->category, since category is not returned by the FMW reader
 - 	Where parameters are set to an attribute value, warn to include error checking to ensure the attribute exists
 	- Currently we can't tell if a parameter is set to an attribute value (or whether it is a fixed string)
 - Check the possibility of losing features / lack of error trapping.
-For instance if there exists a tester with a connection only to the Passed port
+	- For instance if there exists a Tester with a connection only to the Passed port
+	- Basically any filter transformer with an unconnected output port (connect to Null writer/Logger instead?)
 - Check groupings (ie common sections of transformers) eg to say "this should be a custom transformer"
 - Test if transformer names have been changed (if not, could not be best practice?)
-Or check where there is a long series of _1, _2, _3, _4, etc on transformer names
+	- Or check where there is a long series of _1, _2, _3, _4, etc on transformer names
 - Ping URLs used in a HTTPCaller to see if they respond